 Perform Drive Disk Cleanup

 The built-in Disk Cleanup tool in Windows 10 actually does a decent job of removing unnecessary files on your system.
-Double click to This PC on Desktop, right click on C drive and select properties.
+Double click to This PC on Desktop, right-click on C drive, and select properties.
 On local disk C properties, you will see an option Disk Cleanup, click on it.
-This will open Disk Cleanup windows with showing calculating/scanning Temporary file, system error dump files etc.
+This will open Disk Cleanup windows with showing calculating/scanning Temporary files, system error dump files, etc.

-Use the advance system cleanup to clean up system files.
+Use the advanced system cleanup to clean up system files.
 This will again scan the system for temp files, errors files and present the same window.

 Perform System File Check

-System File Checker or SFC is a utility in Windows systems which allows users to scan for and restore corruptions in Windows system files.
-Type cmd on start menu search, right click on command prompt and select run as administrator. now type sfc /scannow and hit Enter.
+System File Checker or SFC is a utility in Windows systems that allows users to scan for and restore corruptions in Windows system files.
+Type cmd on start menu search, right-click on command prompt, and select run as administrator. now type sfc /scannow and hit Enter.
 Wait until 100% complete the verification.
 After complete Restart the windows.
-And Check problem Get Solved if not fallow next step.
+And Check the problem Get Solved if not fallow next step.

 Update Installed Device Drivers

 Drivers are essential components of your Windows system.
 They facilitate communication between the system and all installed programs and applications.
 They need to be installed and must be up-to-date for smooth computer operations.
-And sometimes after upgrade, this driver may get compatibility issue with new installed windows. and windows start the problem like system crashes, freezes with BSOD error etc. And make sure you have the latest drivers for the below devices.
+And sometimes after the upgrade, this driver may get compatibility issues with newly installed windows. and windows start the problem like system crashes, freezes with BSOD error, etc. And make sure you have the latest drivers for the below devices.

 - Video card

 - Any removable or external disk drive